ACS330-Collaborative-Robotics/Multi-Robot-Collaboration/readme.md

 ## Startup Instructions

+### Sim Only Setup

 Run each of the following in its own terminal tab, after running `cd ~/catkin_ws`.

  - `roscore` - ROS Core
  - `./run_sim.sh` - Gazebo Simulation, Sim Robot Joint Controller, Block Spawner
  - `./run_demo.sh` - Block Position Publisher, Inverse Kinematics, Kinematic Movement, Near Block Assignment Selection

+ ### Full System Setup

+ Run each of the following in its individual terminal tab, after running `cd ~/catkin_ws`.
+In each terminal tab make sure it is connected to the network.

+Main Machine
+ - `roscore` - ROS Core

+Raspberry Pis
+ - `./connect_robo_setup.sh` - Only need to run this if booting up the pis not restarting the system
+ - `./connect_mover6X.sh` - Connects to the Mover6 to the network

+Main Machine
+ - `./run_sim_phs.sh` - Gazebo Simulation, Sim Robot Joint Controller, Block Spawner

+Camera Machine
+ - `./fad_sensor_start.sh` - This runs the camera for the system

+Safety Stop Machine
+ - `./lidar.sh` - This connects to the lidar sensor
+ - `./safety_stop_manual.sh` - This runs the manual safety stop that can be run on any machine

+Main Machine
+ - `./open_cam_fad.sh` - This allows the operator of the main machine to see the fiducials
+ - `./open_overhead_cam.sh` - This allows the operator of the main machine to see the workspace
+ - `./run_demo.sh` - Block Position Publisher, Inverse Kinematics, Kinematic Movement, Near Block Assignment Selection

+GUI Machine
+  - `./gui.sh`

 ### Launching the Lidar